MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   Debugger for Microsoft Edge
 *   Microsoft Edge Tools for VS Code

-For more information, see the [Extensions](../../visual-studio-code/index.md#extensions) section in the article "Visual Studio Code overview".
+For more information, navigate to the [Extensions](../../visual-studio-code/index.md#extensions) section in the article "Visual Studio Code overview".

-## When to use the Sources tool, local Workspaces, and extensions
+## When to use local Workspaces and extensions

 <!--
 need a Scenarios/Pros/Cons matrix, when to use which approach